servee/servee/README.md

 The docs aren't built, this is an alpha version of servee and may contain many bugs.

-Servee requires Django 1.3 or later.
+The development version of Servee requires Django 1.3 or later.

 First you should put servee in your environment: